Torified varieties and their geometries over F_1: Torified varieties

 The \emph{category of torified schemes} consists of torified schemes together with torified morphisms.
 The \emph{category of torified varieties} is defined as the full subcategory of the category of torified schemes.
-The \emph{category of affinely torified varieties} is defined as the category of affinely torified varieties together with affinely torified morphisms.
+The \emph{category of affinely torified varieties} is defined as the full subcategory of affinely torified varieties.

+The following lemma shows that torified morphisms between affinely torified schemes is determined by its restriction to affine open torified subschemes.
+We can subsume this fact by saying that a torified morphism between affinely torified schemes is \emph{affinely torified}.